RaduGalan1/pers_proj/README.md

 This might still not be enough...

-## Very interested in something particular? 📖 📖 📖 📖
+## Very interested in something particular? 📖

 I have uploaded visuals and documentations on most of my projects.
 You can **browse them in this repository**.
 [Start here](https://github.com/RaduGalan1/pers_proj/tree/main/Projects)

-Alternatively we can even discuss other details.
+Alternatively, we can even discuss other details.

 But regardless of the case...